 Political Subdivisions Other Than Counties: Recommended date to appoint presiding and alternate judges.
 Currently, the Election Code does not establish a deadline for appointing election officials; there is only a notification deadline.
 For further information concerning procedures for appointing judges and their alternates, see Sections 32.005, 32.008, and 32.011.
 General eligibility requirements are found in Subchapter C, Chapter 32.
-In addition to appointing a judge and alternate judge for each election precinct pursuant to Sections 32.001 and 32.005, the governing body must allow the judge to appoint no less than two clerks; however, the alternate judge then appoints an additional clerk(s), but not more than the maximum set by the governing body.
+In addition to appointing a judge and alternate judge for each election precinct pursuant to Sections 32.001 and 32.005, the governing body must allow the judge to appoint no less than two clerks; however, the alternate judge must serve as one of the clerks as a matter of law.
+(Secs.
+32.032, 32.033).
+The presiding judge then appoints an additional clerk(s), but not more than the maximum set by the governing body.
 (Sec.
 32.033).
 Presiding judges and their alternates must be given a Notice of Appointment (PDF) not later than the 20th day after the appointment is made.
 (Sec.
 32.009).
 If the appointment is for a single election, the notice may be combined with the Writ of Election (PDF), which is required to be delivered to each presiding judge not later than the 15th day before the election, Monday, October 21, 2024.
 (Secs.
 4.007, 32.009(e)).
 If the notices are combined, both must be delivered by the date required by the earlier notice.